 - one 1-inch piece of fresh peeled ginger

 - 3 tablespoons oil

 - 3 tablespoons lime juice (more to taste)

 - 2 tablespoons agave nectar

-- ½ teaspoon minced garlic
+- 1/2 teaspoon garlic, minced

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

 - Heat the butter in a small skillet over medium high heat.
 Add the garlic and shrimp; sprinkle with the chili powder and cayenne directly in the pan.
-Saute for a few minutes on each side until the shrimp are no longer clear and have a nice golden color on the outside.
+Sauté for a few minutes on each side until the shrimp are no longer clear and have a nice golden color on the outside.